UTS-eResearch/pbsweb/INSTALL.md

     $ ./install_dependencies.sh

 You can run this script again at any time.
-It will not overwrite existing files or directories.

 ### 7. Run the SWIG Script

 The SWIG package (swig) will have been installed by the `install_dependencies.sh` script above.
 SWIG stands for Software Wrapper and Interface Generator and allows us to create a python module that allows python scripts to run PBS commands.
 You will also need the PBS `pbs_ifl.h` file that comes with your PBS.

 Edit the shell script `swig_compile.sh` and ensure that the variables at the